arodri202/oci-rp-list-instances/README.md

         return resp
   ```
-  Here we are creating a [ComputeClient](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/api/core/client/oci.core.ComputeClient.html) from the [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/index.html), which allows us to connect to OCI with the provider's data we get from Resource Principles and it allows us to make a call to compute services for information on our instances.
+  Here we are creating a [ComputeClient](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/api/core/client/oci.core.ComputeClient.html) from the [OCI Python SDK](https://oracle-cloud-infrastructure-python-sdk.readthedocs.io/en/latest/index.html), which allows us to connect to OCI with the provider's data we get from Resource Principals and it allows us to make a call to compute services for information on our instances.

 ### Command Line Usage
   If you want to be able to invoke this function from the command line, copy and paste this at the bottom of your code.